Capital-Economics-IT/ce_api_examples/data_api/README.md

 ## APIs

-We provide 2 main endpoints for the API:
+We provide 2 main endpoints for the Data API:

 * **Metadata**
 * **Data**